bihe/asa-lab-4/README.md

 3.3 dapr pubsub component

 The last step is to "introduce" the pubsub dapr component to k8s.
-The definition of the component is stored in `deployment/pubsub.yaml`
+Redis has an extension `Redis Streams` which we use for [publish-subscribe](https://docs.dapr.io/reference/components-reference/supported-pubsub/setup-redis-pubsub/).
+The definition of the component is stored in `deployment/pubsub.yaml`.

 ```yaml
 apiVersion: dapr.io/v1alpha1